convo-lang/convo-lang/docs/learn-convo-lang.md

 Messages can be concatenated or joined together using the `@concat` tag.
 The concat tag is often used with conditional messages to make larger messages containing conditionally rendered sections

+Try changing the name variable to "Matt" to see what happens.
 ``` convo
 > define
 name="Bob"